Year 5 2020 - 2021

 |Rowan class is taught by Miss Carpenter.||Larch class is taught by Mr Bell.|

-Please see the spring term curriculum letter and topic web to see more information about what we will be learning (located at the bottom of this page, under 'Files to Download').
+Please see the summer term curriculum letter and topic web to see more information about what we will be learning (located at the bottom of this page, under 'Files to Download').

 Let's Get Learning!